 - Don’t rush your answers.
 To help, watch their pen as you are talking.
 Give them time to write Down what you are saying and everyone else chance to hear what you are saying.

 - Give yourself a moment before you answer a question.
 Make sure you understand the question and can answer it calmly.

 - Answer the question you have been asked – not the question you think you have been asked.
 This is a really skill and one worth mastering.
 Get in touch for training for your team.

-This blog has been completed by Kate Young.
-Join Kate and other child protection professionals in The Safeguarding Academy community.
+This blog has been completed by Kate Young, from The Safeguarding Academy.

 Kate has a 15-year career in child protection.
 Kate started her career as an office junior in a law firm, working her way up to become a child protection lawyer, representing parents and children in court.
 Kate joined the Local Authority where she began training social workers and teachers on child protection processes and court proceedings.

 Kate now runs the hugely successful Safeguarding Academy.
 Make sure you’ve checked out their fantastic services and courses!